dms-vep/dms-vep-pipeline-3/homepage/README.md

 ### Update your `config.yml`

 The pipeline will automatically populate your `homepage/public` directory with the contents of your `docs/` directory.
 This has two benefits; it adds the default documentation as part of your new [VitePress](https://vitepress.dev/) site, and it lets you include your notebooks and `Altair` plots on the site.
-To tell the pipeline to do this, you'll need to update the `config.yaml' file with the following lines:
+To tell the pipeline to do this, you'll need to update the pipeline's `config.yaml` file with the following lines:

 ```yaml
 homepage: ./homepage/public